Gonzih/blog.gonzih.me/source/_posts/2014-05-27-installing-spotify-linux-beta-on-opensuse-13-dot-1.markdown

 **PS**

 If you have issues with volume being too loud by default make sure that you changed `flat-volumes` from `yes` to `no` in `/etc/pulse/daemon.conf`

+**PPS**

+People reported that installing version 0.9 -> uninstalling it -> installing version 1.0 might break your system.
+So watch out for the uninstallation errors.